 The American Academy of Pediatrics explains that 15-month-olds can learn words from screens, such as how to label various items.
 However, they may not be able to easily apply those words to the same items in the real world.
 So if a child learns the word cup when shown a picture of a cup on a tablet app, they may not be able to label their own cup at home, or say the word “cup” to ask for it.

-What if your child seems to be addicted to screens?
+It happens!
 Once habits form, they’re hard to break overnight.
-But that doesn’t mean you can’t make changes and set limits.
+But that doesn’t mean you can’t make changes.
 Here are a few tips and tricks that can help break the screen time habit.

 First and foremost, you’ll want to set some ground rules.
 You can try setting a maximum number of minutes or hours your child can spend in front of a screen each day.
 Or, choose a time of day that screen time is allowed (such as an hour before dinner), then screens get turned off.